openaudioserver/open-audio-server/README.md

     [ ] Saving changes to settings and
     [ ] Whatever Amazon Alexa Service does
     [ ] Work out which "synoman" files can be deleted
-    [ ] Add support for serving images etc embedded in themes

 ## Installing Open Audio Server